sadeq220/docs/reactiveprogramming/README.md

 In Netty server we have "ServerHttpRequest" and "ServerHttpResponse" instead of traditional "HttpServletRequest" and "HttpServletResponse".
  and "ServerWebExchange" contains both "ServerHttpRequest" and "ServerHttpResponse".
 Spring WebFlux, similarly to Spring MVC, is designed around the front controller pattern, where a central WebHandler, the `DispatcherHandler`, pass requests to delegate components.
+Also in Netty we have org.springframework.web.server.`WebFilter` instead of jakarta.servlet.Filter, which spring-security relies on.

 ---
 ## Vert.x tool-kit
 Eclipse Vert.x is a tool-kit(collection of libraries) for building reactive applications on the JVM.